dwhiffing/fury/content/nato/no/navy/body.md

+**Norwegian Navy**

-**Norwegian Navy**: Norway‘s Navy is small but built specifically to operate within the confined and turbulent waters of the North Sea along its long rocky and mountainous coastline.
-It is over 1000 miles (1750Km) from the North Cape to Stavanger in the south, causing Norway opt for many smaller ships as opposed to a few larger and more expensive vessels.
+Norway‘s Navy is small but built specifically to operate within the confined and turbulent waters of the North Sea along its long rocky and mountainous coastline.
+It’s over 1000 miles (1750Km) from the North Cape to Stavanger in the south, causing Norway opt for many smaller ships as opposed to a few larger and more expensive vessels.

 [**Oslo Class**](https://en.wikipedia.org/wiki/Oslo-class_frigate):
 Although they are the largest and most capable ships in the Norwegian